LaurinZubler/sa-documentation/document/content/project-management/project-planning.typ

     "todo: copy from milestone description"
 )

+=== Scrum Events
+==== Sprint
+The work is completed in two-week sprints.
+Each sprint has a sprint goal and sprint increments, a small step towards the final project product.

+==== Backlog Refinement
+In the backlog refinement new tasks are created in the backlog and the time to complete is estimated.

+==== Sprint Planning
+Before each sprint start, the sprint is filled with tasks from the backlog so that the estimated time of work is 2 weeks and a sprint goal is defined.

+==== Sprint Review
+ At the end of each sprint, the outcome of the Sprint is inspected and future adaptations are determinated.
+The Sprint review takes place in the weekly meeting with the supervisior.

+==== Sprint Retrospecive
+ At the end of each sprint, the last two weeks are analyzed to find ways to improve quality and effectiveness.

+==== Daily Scrum Meeting
+Since the project team only consists of one person, no daily Scrum meetings are held.

+==== Weekly Meeting with Supervisior
+Every week a meeting with the project supervisor takes place.
+The meeting notes can be found in the @meeting-minutes[appendix].
+- todo fix link to appendix

+=== Time Tracking
+- todo add report

 === Sprints
-The tasks are completed in two-week sprints.
-Before each sprint start, the sprint is filled with tasks from the backlog so that the estimated time of work is 2 weeks.
-Each sprint has a sprint goal and sprint increments, a small step towards the final project product.
-At the end of each sprint, it is analyzed in a retrospective to find ways to improve the quality and effectiveness.

 #let sprint(title, start, end, time_estimate, time_spend, description, increments, retro) = {
     text()[
         ==== #title